simonjoom/react-native-project/prisma/README.md

 &nbsp;
 #### Concurrency
 IN Multithread we have to think on some case:
-Example somebody who want to buy in the same time that the process compute the new budget sold from others in the database.
+Common example is somebody who want to buy in the same time that the process compute the new budget sold from others in the database.
 If it's happen then still the new budget in not in memory this bad guy could pay even if the budget reach zero (and the process don't know).

 I wrapped a lock access to prevent this.